yu02019/MouseGAN-pp/demo/README.md

 | Score<br/>(mean ± std) | 9.13 ± 0.72        | 7.56 ± 0.84 | 7.25 ± 0.84 | 4.58 ± 1.23 | 4.67 ± 1.15 | 4.36 ± 1.13 | 4.47 ± 1.50 | 4.67 ± 1.45 |

 ## Dataset release
+Please send emails to Dr. Xiao-Yong Zhang for the download links.

-At the current stage, our dataset is provisionally available at https://pan.baidu.com/s/1CqukZN0ShIbRDtNWCHFr-w, and please send emails to Dr. Xiao-Yong Zhang at xiaoyong_zhang@fudan.edu.cn for the password.
+[//]: # (At the current stage, our dataset is provisionally available at https://pan.baidu.com/s/1CqukZN0ShIbRDtNWCHFr-w, and please send emails to Dr. Xiao-Yong Zhang at xiaoyong_zhang@fudan.edu.cn for the password.)
-(Datasets are still being collated and packaged, and will be released formally via Zenodo.org with the publication of the paper.)
+[//]: # (&#40;Datasets are still being collated and packaged, and will be released formally via Zenodo.org with the publication of the paper.&#41;)

 ## Contributing to MouseGAN++